How long it takes to learn Korean?

 Learning Hangeul

-Learning the script is the first step for any language acquisition process.
+Learning the script is the first step in any language acquisition process.
 For some, it is painful.
 And form some well… pretty easy.

-Talking about Korean, it is the easiest and phonetic of the three most popular East Asia languages, Chinese, Japanese and Korean.
+Korean is the easiest and most phonetic of the three most popular East Asian languages: Chinese, Japanese, and Korean.
 It is consistent and easy to understand.

 The ‘Hangul’ is only used in South Korea.
 In North Korea, the same is ‘Chosŏngŭl.’
 Despite some variations, they are relatively small and can be ironed out very quickly.